vinibiavatti1/CodenameEagleNVLMap/README.md

 ### Found a Bug?

-If you found some bug in the map, please, open an issue in the repository's issues tab.
+If you find some bug in the map, please, open an issue in the repository's issues tab.
 I need you help to keep the map stable and playable.
 Thanks!